 In the case of both types of cover, homeowners with a mortgage are more likely to be protected than those who own their homes outright, who are in turn likelier to be covered than renters.
 Those of prime working age, 24-54, are generally the likeliest to be covered in both cases.
 Both employees and self-employed workers are more likely to have critical illness cover than those who are not working, but only employees are more likely to have income protection than those who are not working.
 In both cases, broadly speaking, households with higher incomes are more likely to be covered.
-Single adult households are the most likely to have critical illness cover.
+Single adult households are the most likely to have income protection policies, while households with children are the most likely to have critical illness cover.
 Having a degree makes income protection more likely, but critical illness cover slightly less likely.